Black Friday Hosting Deals: 69% Off + Free Migration: Grab the Deal Grab It Now!

 The Recovery Point Objective (RPO) represents the most significant data loss an organization agrees to tolerate if any disaster case or disruption arises.
 It represents the maximum acceptable age of the data that must be recovered from backup or replicated sources to resume normal operations.

-RPO is typically measured in hours or minutes and is closely tied to the frequency and granularity of data backups or replication processes.
+RPO in disaster recovery is typically measured in hours or minutes and is closely tied to the frequency and granularity of data backups or replication processes.
 This may be illustrated by referring to the hypothetical example where an organization performs a frequency of hourly backups of its database.
 In doing so, the recency the organization may lose at most an hour of data in case of any disaster.

 A lower RPO generally indicates a higher level of data protection and reduces the risk of data loss.
 Still, it also typically comes with higher costs and more complex backup or replication strategies.